-Assessment tools Learning goals Learning capture Research project Professional behaviours Could assess Could assess Will assess Will assess 2.
+Assessment tools Learning goals Learning capture Observation capture Progress report Research project Professional behaviours Could assess Could assess Will assess Will assess 2.
 Team leadership Could assess Could assess Will assess х 3.
 Supervision and teaching Could assess Could assess Will assess х 4.
-Quality improvement Could assess Could assess Will assess Could assess Assessment and management - child maltreatment Could assess Could assess Will assess Х Assessment and management - developmental and behavioural Could assess Could assess Will assess x 7.
-Assessment and management - child population health Could assess Could assess Will assess х 8.
+Quality improvement Could assess Could assess Will assess Could assess 5.
+Assessment and management - Child Maltreatment Could assess Could assess Will assess Х Assessment and management - Developmental and behavioural Could assess Could assess Will assess х 7.
+Assessment and management - Child population health Could assess Could assess Will assess Х 8.
 Prescribing Could assess Could assess Will assess х 9.
-Longitudinal care Could assess Could assess Will assess х 10.
-Communication in child-centred care Could assess Could assess Will assess х 11.
-Developmental and behavioural paediatrics Could assess Could assess Will assess Could assess 12.
+Longitudinal care Could assess Could assess Will assess Х 10.
+Communication in child centred care Could assess Could assess Will assess Х 11.
+Developmental and behavioural paediatrics nd behavioural paediatrics Could assess Will assess Could assess 12.
 Child safety and maltreatment Could assess Could assess Will assess Could assess